ckimels/portfolio/README.md

+# video game sales
-video game sales: an EDA project of video game sales data in Jupyter Notebook using Python
+an EDA project of video game sales data in Jupyter Notebook using Python

+# nfl2023passing.pbix
-nfl2023passing.pbix: PowerBI project where I explored NFL passing data and created interactive visuals
+PowerBI project where I explored NFL passing data and created interactive visuals

+# classification and clustering.docx
-classification and clustering.docx:  An independent study I did in college of exploring machine learning with a focus of classification and clustering
+An independent study I did in college of exploring machine learning with a focus of classification and clustering